microsoft/onnxruntime/docs/genai/tutorials/finetune.md

 Multi LoRA uses multiple adapters at runtime to run different fine-tunings of the same model.
 The adapter could be per-scenario, per-tenant/customer, or per-user i.e. there could be just a few adapters to many hundreds or thousands.

-Olive generate models and adapters in ONNX format.
+Olive generates models and adapters in ONNX format.
 These models and adapters can then be run with ONNX Runtime.

 ## Setup